jcollard/unm-hip/README.md

 <p>
 <pre>downsampleCols :: Image img => img -> img</pre>

-Given img, downsampleCols returns the image created by discarding the odd numbered rows, i.e., the value at location (i, j) of the result image is the value of img at location (2i, j).
+Given img, <b>downsampleCols</b> returns the image created by discarding the odd numbered rows, i.e., the value at location (i, j) of the result image is the value of img at location (2i, j).